ButterDevelop/BlumBotFarm/README.md

 - **Account & Slot Management:**
   Users can purchase slots for their accounts.
 The backend calculates slot prices dynamically based on the number of accounts already owned and automatically provisions new tasks and rewards.

+- **Trial Mode:**
+  Users can activate their trial only once and for a couple of days duration.
+It is completely free and made for user to test the project.
+The trial mode has lower farming rates.

 - **Proxy & Traffic Interception:**
   The **WalletConnectProxyServer** intercepts HTTP/HTTPS traffic, substitutes the authorization token, and routes connections through user-defined proxies.
 This enables seamless browser-based control of Telegram sessions on different accounts without reauthentication.